autonome/aframe-site/README.md

     cd aframe-site
     npm link aframe

-If you're curious, there is a soft link for `src/docs` that points to `node_modules/aframe/docs/`.
+If you're curious, for the latest stable version of the docs, there's a soft link to the latest version of those docs `src/docs` that points to `node_modules/aframe/docs/`.
 It was created like so:

+    cd src/docs/
+    mkdir -p
+    ln -s ../../node_modules/aframe-0-x-x/docs 0-x-x
+    ln -s ../../node_modules/aframe/docs/* .

+ln -s ../../node_modules/aframe/docs/* .
-    ln -s ../node_modules/aframe/docs src/docs
+ln -s ../../node_modules/aframe/docs/* .

 ## Deployment